dldhk97/LoginPageShortcut/README.md

 You can change the shortcut key on the Firefox addon page(about:addons).

 ## How to work
-Simply find all the href tags and move if "login" string exists in url.
+Simply search the href tags and redirects if "login" string exists in url.

 ## Compatibility
 It may not work on all sites.